-New Photos Of Jessa Duggar’s Daughter Ivy Jane Captivates Fans
+New Photos Of Jessa Duggar’s Daughter Ivy Jane Captivate Fans

 Jessa Duggar had previously shared a couple of photos of her third-born with her two older brothers, as reported by The Inquisitr.
 Spurgeon seemed just as taken with his baby sister as Ben is.
 He was very gentle holding onto her.
 Henry, on the other hand, was more taken with her little baby feet.

 There will be more Duggar babies coming along this fall and winter.
 With John and Abbie announcing that they are expecting their first child, that makes a total of four more babies who will join this ever-growing family.
-There is also cousin Amy King who is expecting a boy in October.
+There is also cousin Amy King, who is expecting a boy in October.

 Jessa Duggar will more than likely update fans soon enough with photos and videos as Ivy Jane grows, just as she did with her two boys.
 A new season of Counting On will also reveal more of the baby’s first few weeks after birth.
 That will premiere sometime in October.